-Workers’ Compensation is essentially broken down into two types of benefits: medical benefits and indemnity benefits.
-In regards to indemnity benefits, an individual is entitled to awards when their medical condition causes them to lose time from work, or has a reduction in earnings.
-Further, an individual may be entitled to awards when they have a permanent condition.
+Workers’ Compensation is essentially broken down into two types of benefits: medical benefits and lost wage benefits.
+An individual is entitled to lost wage benefits when their medical condition causes them to lose time from work, or causes a reduction in earnings.
+Further, an individual may be entitled to benefits when they suffer from a permanent condition.

 If an individual is injured on the job, they should report the injury immediately to their employer, or must, by law, give written notice to their employer within 30 days.

-There are different types of injuries.
+There are different types of on the job injuries.
 There are injuries that occur as a result of an accident on the job.
 For these injuries, notice must be given by the injured worker to the employer within 30 days.
-However, notice should be given immediately in order to start the claim properly.
+However, notice should be given immediately in order to initiate the claim process properly.

 Injuries are also caused by the occupation, and not necessarily an accident.
 For example, workers sometimes sustain injuries such as Carpal Tunnel Syndrome, due to repetitive use of their hands.
 In these cases, notice must be given to the employer within 30 days of when the individual knew, or should have known, that their injury was work related.

 There are many different types of workers’ compensation injuries.
-These are injuries that involve injuries to the neck, back, head, loss of use of the arms, legs, knees, hips, fractures, broken bones, Carpal Tunnel Syndrome, brain damage, repetitive stress injuries, pulmonary injuries, Reflex Sympathetic Dystrophy.
+These are injuries that involve injuries to the neck, back, head, loss of use of the arms, legs, knees, hips, fractures, broken bones, Carpal Tunnel Syndrome, brain damage, repetitive stress injuries, pulmonary injuries and Reflex Sympathetic Dystrophy.

-Individuals have a right to medical care.
-Medical care is important because it documents the injury.
-When an individual has an accident, they should see a doctor on a regular basis from every one to three months.
-Lifetime medical care is covered for any injury sustained while working.
+Individuals also have a right to medical care.
+Medical care is important because it helps document the injury.
+When an individual has an job related accident, they should see a doctor on a regular basis.
+Medical care is covered for any injury sustained while working.

-There are also benefits for an individual’s family, or dependents, when the workplace causes the death of a worker.
+There are also benefits for an individual’s family, or dependents, when a work accident causes the death of a worker.
 The Estate is entitled to death benefits whether there are dependents, such as a spouse or children, or if there were no dependents at all.
-The insurance company is also responsible for any burial costs up to certain limits, depending upon the county the decedent lived in.

 We can help your family whether the death or injuries are sustained as a result of motor vehicle accidents, construction accidents, scaffolding accidents, slip and fall accidents, or any other type of accident.

-This is also why it is important to retain an attorney that can counsel you on other benefits you may be entitled to, such as Social Security Disability Benefits, Supplemental Security Income Benefits, New York State Retirement Disability Benefits, and personal injury law suits from slip and fall accidents, motor vehicle accidents, construction accidents, and fatal accidents.
+It is very important to retain an attorney that can counsel you regarding other benefits you may be entitled to, such as Social Security Disability Benefits, Supplemental Security Income Benefits, New York State Retirement Disability Benefits, and personal injury law suits from slip and fall accidents, motor vehicle accidents, construction accidents, and fatal accidents.